 Pooling of Income.
 "Pooling of income" means the financial relationship among household members who are not legally liable for mutual support in which there occurs any commingling of funds or sharing of income or expenses.
 Municipalities may by ordinance establish as a rebuttable presumption that persons sharing the same dwelling unit are pooling their income.
-Applicants who are requesting that the determination of eligibility be calculated as though one or more household members are not pooling their income.
+Applicants who are requesting that the determination of eligibility be calculated as though one or more household members are not pooling their income have the burden of rebutting the presumed pooling of income.